Umashnkar10/Umashnkar10/README.md

-- 👋 Hi, I’m @Umashnkar10
+- 👋 Hi, I’m @Umashankar10
 - 👀 I’m interested in Data Science and ML
-- 🌱 I’m currently learning Machine Learning Basic
+- 🌱 I’m currently learning Data Engineer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...